kbosa-risc/mcpf-getting-started/README.md

  	* [https://github.com/kbosa-risc/mcpf-xform-pandas](https://github.com/kbosa-risc/mcpf-xform-pandas)
   	* [https://github.com/kbosa-risc/mcpf-xform-sql](https://github.com/kbosa-risc/mcpf-xform-sql)

+A preliminary version of a [DSL schema](https://github.com/kbosa-risc/mcpf-docs/dsl_schema/mcpf.schema.json) (in JSON format) is also provided and can be integrated into development environments such as Visual Studio Code or PyCharm.
+This enables syntax validation, auto-completion, and parameter hints during pipeline authoring.
+See the [README](https://github.com/kbosa-risc/mcpf-docs/dsl_schema/README) for details.

 # Getting Started: Some simple Use Cases

 This repository provides some example configuration files for the Minimal Configurable Pipeline Framework along with custom functions and usage instructions.